catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

           # activate the virtual environment
           source venv/bin/activate

-          # install the Openstack commandline tools into the virtual environment.
+          # install the OpenStack commandline tools into the virtual environment.
 In some
           # cases you may need to use pipx instead of pip, but the packages you need to
           # install are the same regardless.
           pip install -U pip \